djordjejankovic10/community-bloom-portal/mobile-post-creation-user-stories.md

     - Long-press opens reaction selection menu showing all available reaction options
     - Reaction options appear in a horizontally scrollable bar with animation
     - Each reaction option shows emoji with tooltip on long-press showing reaction name
-    - Available reactions include:
+    - Available reactions include (note, emojis and names are fully customizable by Heroes, but theres never more than 6 total):
       - Inspired (👍) - Default reaction, also serves as "Like"
       - Love (❤️)
       - Haha (😂)
       - Wow (😮)
       - Sad (😢)
       - Angry (😡)
-    - Each reaction is visually distinct with appropriate emoji and color
-    - Tapping any reaction applies it immediately (Metrics update in real-time when user interactions occur)
+    - Tapping any reaction applies it immediately (Engagement metrics update in real-time when user interactions occur)
-  - Comment button that:
-    - Shows comment icon with "Comment" text label
-    - Tapping opens post details view and focuses on comment input field (reply comment story)
-    - Includes proper spacing between buttons for touch targets
   - All buttons have appropriate touch states (highlight/press effects)

 **User Story: Access Post Options Menu**